 - Add-Ons: Zoho CRM, Inventory, Projects, and more

-Zoho has a low customer rating online, with reviews claiming their product is difficult to use and telling of bad experiences with their customer support team.
+Zoho Books has high customer ratings online, but some reviews claim their product is difficult to use and tell of bad experiences with their customer support team.
 Zoho Books isn’t one of the best options with the exception of small business owners who need an all-in-one solution with an easy-to-integrate CRM and help desk software offerings.

 Best for Small Sales Teams : OneUp